National Weather Service United States Department of Commerce

 Site Amount Normal +/- % of Normal

 Looking ahead, a weak La Niña (cooler than normal water temperatures in the Pacific Ocean) will likely emerge and continue through the winter.
 As this happens, there should be more dryness than wetness initially, and more appreciable precipitation as the period progresses.
-This will result in some drought relief or wipe out the drought in places (mainly across the northern half of the state).
+This may put a dent in the drought, but it does not appear there will be enough rain to end the drought (especially across the southern counties).
 We will monitor the situation closely.

 Precipitation Trends